 This is a groundbreaking study for Colombia, as it proposes new ways of understanding local vulnerability to climate change.
 Because fresh water is tightly linked to food and energy production, its availability — or lack thereof — cannot be treated as an isolated issue.
 Instead, we must take a holistic approach that seeks to fight all these challenges at once and ensure that Bogotá’s future will be a prosperous one.

-Angela Andrade is the environmental policy director for CI Colombia.
-Patricia Bejarano and Andrés Páez from CI Colombia and Leonardo Sáenz from the Moore Center for Science and Oceans also took part in this study.
+Angela Andrade is the environmental policy director for Conservation International Colombia.
+Patricia Bejarano and Andrés Páez from Conservation International Colombia and Leonardo Sáenz from the Moore Center for Science and Oceans also took part in this study.
 Learn more about climate change adaptation in Colombia.